superstreamlabs/memphis.js/README.md

 }
 ```

-Every time the consumer polls, the consumer will try to take batchSize number of elements from the station.
+Every time the consumer pulls messages from a station, the consumer will try to take batchSize number of elements from the station.
 However, sometimes there are not enough messages in the station for the consumer to consume a full batch.
 In this case, the consumer will continue to wait until either batchSize messages are gathered or the time in milliseconds specified by batchMaxTimeToWaitMs is reached.

-Here is an example of a consumer that will try to poll 100 messages every 10 seconds while waiting up to 15 seconds for all messages to reach the consumer.
+Here is an example of a consumer that will try to pull 100 messages every 10 seconds while waiting up to 15 seconds for all messages to reach the consumer.

 ```typescript
 async function consumerBatched(){